Daily focus:Alibaba (9988)

-Hong Kong Stock Connect saw a net inflow of HK$8.4 billion on Monday, with the Tracker Fund of Hong Kong (2800) experiencing the largest net inflow at HK$3.7 billion, followed by Alibaba (9988).
-On the other hand, Ganfeng Lithium (1772) recorded the largest net outflow at HK$0.83 billion, followed by SMIC (981).
+Hong Kong Stock Connect saw a net inflow of HK$11.1 billion on Tuesday, with Alibaba (9988) experiencing the largest net inflow at HK$5.6 billion, followed by Kuaishou (1024).
+On the other hand, CNOOC (883) recorded the largest net outflow at HK$203 million, followed by SMIC (981).

 Source: KGI Investment Products and Solutions Department